lwiest/BASICCompiler/readme.md

 ## Samples

-Find sample BASIC programs from David Ahl's classic _BASIC Computer Games_ books, original (used with permission) and modified, in folder [samples](samples).
+Find sample BASIC programs from David Ahl&rsquo;s classic _BASIC Computer Games_ books, original (used with permission) and modified, in folder [samples](samples).
 Below are transcripts of runs from some compiled sample BASIC programs:

 ```